How To Create A To Do List In WordPress

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign to-do items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign to-do items to other users …

 Assign To-Do Items to Users

-If enabled, you can assign tasks to other users …
+Enabling this option lets you assign tasks to other users …

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) displays to-do items only to users who have been assigned those items.
-Leave this option disabled to display to-do items to all users.
+If this option is enabled (‘Yes’), you can display items only to users who have been specifically assigned those items.
+Leaving this option disabled will display to-do items to all users.

 User Roles to Show

-Checking the boxes in this section Author displays the type of users that can be assigned to-do items.
-If you don’t want to assign to-do items to a particular role, then don’t tick its check box.
+Checking the boxes in this section (Administrator displays the type of users that can be assigned to-do items.
+Leave the check box unticked for any roles that you do not want to assign to-do items.

 Email Assigned To-Do Items to User